TRACES: Working towards safe and sustainable use of biochar in agriculture

 In TRACES we are building a robust knowledge base for risk assessment of the environmental effects of biochar, so that biochar can be used safely and in a targeted way in Danish agriculture and the green transition.

-Central knowledge for key stakeholders
+Key knowledge for stakeholders

 We are responsible for: